Ptkyr/2A/README.md

-# 2A
+# Notes
-Notes for the courses I took in 2A
+For the courses I took in my 2A at UW
 (WIP)